-10.1.3 Serial operation
+10.1.3 Serial Operation

-Once the cable has been attached and the interface set up properly the controller will immediately begin transmitting temperature readings at the programmed rate.
+Once the cable has been attached and the interface set up properly the controller immediately begins transmitting temperature readings at the programmed rate.
+The serial interface operates with 8 data bits, 1 stop bit, and no parity.
 The set-point and other commands may be sent to the bath via the serial interface to set the bath and view or program the various parameters.
-The interface commands are discussed in Section 10.3.
+The interface commands are discussed in Section 10.3, Interface Commands.
 All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII 13).

-10.2 IEEE-488 Communication (Optional)
+10.2 IEEE-488 Communication (optional)

 The IEEE-488 interface is available as an option.
 Baths supplied with this option may be connected to a GPIB type communication bus which allows many instruments to be connected and controlled simultaneously.
-In order to eliminate noise the GPIB cable should be shielded.
+To eliminate noise, the GPIB cable should be shielded.